 Tarnow - A Galician Treasure

 Travellers pulling into Tarnow station will be met by a voluptuous turn-of-the-century building from the times of Habsburg Galicia.
-This lovely old building is actually in a rather tatty state (like a good deal of Tarnow itself).
+This lovely old building lay for years in a rather tatty state but has recently undergone a stunning renovation (like a good deal of Tarnow itself).
 But here lies much of the city's charm.
 For unlike Cracow, the bus-loads of tourists have not yet descended.
 You can still explore the place without the dizzying air of unreality that accompanies boom cities like big sister Cracow.
 It's a sleepy spot with much to recommend it.
 That said, if you want to see Tarnow before the prices go through the roof, best come sooner rather than later, as the town's obvious charms will not remain undiscovered for long.